 If you are considering online ordering – and possibly delivery – as a new source of revenue, make sure your POS is a help, not a hindrance.
 A cloud-based POS allow you to make changes to all your menus at once, whether they are on premise or online.
 That also allows you to capture your customer metrics and maximize Loyalty and easy marketing tools.

-Postec carries two proven point of sale systems that can make this an easy next step: MobileBytes POS for iPad and Toast POS.
-How to choose one?
+Postec carries a proven point-of-sale system that can make this an easy next step: MobileBytes POS for iPad.
 If you are a pizza place, deli or coffee shop, MobileBytes was designed for you.
-If you need are table service or just feel that you need a more robust POS, Toast is likely your choice.

 For more information on anything Postec carries, email firstname.lastname@example.org, call 678-424-4000, Option 3 or fill out this form.